-How to Cook Air Fryer Frozen Onion Rings
+How Long To Air Fry Frozen Onion Rings

-- Though there’s different brands, we have a time range that you can rely on for crispy onion rings.
+Though there’s different brands, we have a time range that you can rely on for crispy onion rings.
+Bbase timing is about 10 minutes at 400°F. Then add additional minute or two if needed to get the onion rins crispy to your liking.
 Adjust timing when needed and you’ll have a wonderful batch that tastes like it came out of the deep fryer.

 - Don’t thaw first.
 The onion rings cook up the crispiest when they are cooked straight from frozen.
 No need to thaw beforehand.

 - Try to keep the onion rings close to a single layer so they can cook evenly.

 - The more you fill the air fryer basket/tray, the more frequently you’ll need to shake the basket to help them cook evenly.

 - Don’t fill the basket/tray too much.
 About 1/2 full is the max you’ll want to fill it.

 - Pro-Tip: here’s our favorite tools to help make air frying easier:

 We LOVE Evo Oil Sprayers.
 Not the prettiest, but they’re functional and spritz oil great!
 They don’t clog up like many others we’ve bought.
 There’s different styles, but all seem to have the same great spray head.
 Works great for grilling!

 There are Square Mats & Round Mats.
 These perforated non-stick silicone mats are used to cook food in your air fryer or steamer to minimize sticking.
 Holes allow hot circulating air to cook the food & keeps the food from sticking.